Bakwan Jagung

 Drain on a wire rack and serve immediately.

-Avoid paper towels, which trap steam and ruin the crunch; serve piping hot alongside warm rice and plenty of sambal.
+Do not drain on paper towels, which trap steam and ruin the crunch.
+Serve piping hot with warm rice and a heavy hand of sambal.

 Notes